onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 are VNF instance specific.

-Any remaining VNF instance specific variables that cannot be obtained from A&AI or other sources that still need to be created or edited manually, in advance of VNF instantiation, shall be created under ``ansible/vars`` directory.
-Recommendation is to use JSON files, explicitly referenced by the playbooks, for this purpose, example:
+Any remaining VNF instance specific variables that cannot be obtained from inventpry (A&AI) or other sources, that still need to be created or edited manually, in advance of VNF instantiation, shall be created under ``ansible/vars`` directory.
+Recommendation is to use JSON or YAML files, explicitly referenced by the playbooks, for this purpose, example:
 ``<VNF_instance_name>.json``.

 **Example of playbook task explicitly referencing a VNF instance specific json